y1zhou/knowledge-base/content/courses/nonparam-stat/1-introduction/1.2-fundamentals/index.md

 A bit more rigorously, a bigger sample size usually leads to increased power for alternatives closer to the null.
 With a larger sample, you can detect smaller differences.
 For big samples, the ratio $\frac{n_1}{n_2}$ is potentially informative, and it can be shown that (under some circumstances) $\frac{n_1}{n_2}$ tends to a limit as $n_1 \rightarrow \infty$.
 This is the `asymptotic relative efficiency`.
 Crucially, nonparametric methods *can be* more powerful than their parametric counterparts when the assumptions of the latter don't hold.

+Next, we'll discuss [location inference on a single sample]({{< ref "/courses/nonparam-stat/2-single-samples/2.1-loc-inf-single-sample/index.md" >}}), and the tool we'll be using is the Wilcoxon signed-rank test.

 [^1]: One-sided alternative values in the upper tail (high # of success) $\Rightarrow$ favorable to $H_1$.
 [^2]: One-sided alternative values in the lower tail (low # of successes) $\Rightarrow$ favorable to $H_1$.